 HOWEVER, the player who does not experience a good competition environment or competition at all is likely to be reluctant to compete or be intimidated by the experience of travelling to a strange club and playing unknown opponents.
 WORSE STILL, if forced to, they may have a bad experience and lose some motivation to play the game.

-There are two league levels for you to choose from – the Orange Ball League and the Green Ball League.
+There are three levels for you to choose from – red, orange and green stage.

-The orange ball leagues are aimed at children who are beginning to play the sport and have developed an understanding of tennis through Hot Shots coaching, Community Play or at school.
-All players will be aged between 7 and 10 years of age at the commencement of the season.
-(7–10 year olds)
+The orange stage is aimed at children who are beginning to play the sport and have developed an understanding of tennis through Hot Shots coaching, Community Play or at school.

-The green ball leagues are aimed at children who have some experience in playing the sport and are participating regularly in MLC Tennis Hot Shots coaching, Community Play or tennis at school, or have progressed from an Orange Ball League.
-All players will be aged between 9 and 10 years of age at the commencement of the season.
+The green stage is aimed at children who have some experience in playing the sport and are participating regularly in Tennis Hot Shots coaching, Community Play or tennis at school, or have progressed from an Orange Ball League.